aws-samples/amazon-ec2-mac-mdm-enrollment-automation/README.md

     3. `jamfEnrollmentPassword` `("enrollment3x4mplep455w0rd")`
         * For Jamf Pro, these hold a Jamf API `client_id` and `client_secret` created in the **Jamf** console, and its role only requires **Create** permission for **Computer Enrollment Invitations**.
         * Jamf API Client Credentials are required.
 The `jamfEnrollmentUser` field holds the **Client ID** and `jamfEnrollmentPassword` holds the **Client Secret**.
-        * * *As of March 31st, 2024, Jamf Pro has deactivated Basic authentication by default, deprecating the use of Jamf Pro Standard Accounts for communicating with the API.  **API calls must now be performed with API roles and clients, unless explicitly reactivated in Jamf Pro settings.**.*
+        * * *As of March 31st, 2024, Jamf Pro has deactivated Basic authentication by default, deprecating the use of Jamf Pro Standard Accounts for communicating with the API.  **API calls must now be performed with API roles and clients, unless explicitly reactivated in Jamf Pro settings**.*
         * Additional permissions for Jamf API are required for other optional features, such as preloading information and removing device records.

         * **Not using Jamf Pro as your MDM?**
+          * If using **Addigy**, set `jamfServerDomain` to the **path (URL) of your enrollment profile**, found in the Addigy console under *Add Devices -> Manual Device Enrollment -> Copy URL*. `jamfEnrollmentUser` and `jamfEnrollmentPassword` may be left blank as they are not used in Addigy enrollment.
+          * If using **Kandji**, set `jamfEnrollmentUser` to **ID of your desired blueprint** and `jamfEnrollmentPassword` to its **enrollment code**.
+          * If using **Fleet**, set `jamfServerDomain` to your Fleet URL beginning with `fleet-` (e.g. `fleet-myfleetserver.example.com`).
+            * For API token authentication, set `jamfEnrollmentUser` to `fleet-token` and `jamfEnrollmentPassword` to your API token.
+            * For username/password authentication, set `jamfEnrollmentUser` to the Fleet server account's email address and `jamfEnrollmentPassword` to the Fleet account's password.
-          * Experimental: For Account-driven Device Enrollment (ADDE), fill in credentials of the Managed Apple Account (MAA) that is set up with your identity provider, without two-factor authentication.
+          * Experimental: For Account-driven Device Enrollment (ADDE), fill in the credentials of the Managed Apple Account (MAA) set up with your identity provider, without two-factor authentication.
 More documentation of how to set up this enrollment account will be posted as this feature exits its experimental state.
-          * If using **Kandji**, set `jamfEnrollmentUser` to **ID of your desired blueprint** and `jamfEnrollmentPassword` to its **enrollment code**.
           * Support for additional MDMs will be added as available.

     4. `localAdmin` `("ec2-user")`